Download and Setup ESP-IDF

 Steps

-- Copy the entire blink example to another folder (of your choice) ex:
+- Copy the entire blink example to another folder (of your choice) ex: D:\esp32Programs\Tutorials

-to compile - Run
+- Run maketo compile

-to view monitor output on your console
+- Run make monitorto view monitor output on your console

 Navigate to Path